 The key headline measure for schools is Progress 8, which measures success by looking at the progress every single student makes across a broad range of 8 subjects.
 This is a measure of the value we add during the students’ educational journey with us, regardless of their ability.
 Progress 8 accounts for the difference between what a student achieves in their subjects and what national benchmarks require them to achieve.
 A score of zero indicates expected progress has been made.
 A score below -0.5 is regarded as below the national floor standard.

-As a school we are proud of the fact that we have secured a positive Progress 8 figure for the last three academic years.
+As a school we are proud of the fact that we regularly secure a positive Progress 8 figure for our students.
 This means that, using the Government’s preferred measure of school performance, our students, on average, make greater progress than expected in every one of their 8 subjects.
-Additional detail about our exam results can be seen in the ‘Student Achievement 2020’ document in the downloads section below.
+Additional details about our exam results can be seen in the ‘Student Achievement 2023’ document in the downloads section.

-The DfE Compare School site where more achievement and attainment data for the school can be found at here.
+The DfE Compare School site where more achievement and attainment data for the school can be found at, please click here

 We hold a post-16 evening each year for our Year 11 students and they also have sixth form ‘taster’ lessons at King Ecgbert School during the autumn term.
 A Careers Advisor from Sheffield Futures is also in school each week to support with post-16 considerations.
 Alongside this we have a CEIAG coordinator who builds in CEIAG activities from Year 7.

 For more detailed information on destination post-16, please click here